Skip to main content

 Warming Turkish breakfast with sucuk, olives, and hot çay

-Çiya Sofrası in Kadıköy is at its winter best with Anatolian stews.
+Çiya Sofrası in Kadıköy reaches its winter best with Anatolian stews.
+Fresh menu daily; expect ₺300-450 for a generous plate-and-meze meal.

-Hamdi in Eminönü for southeastern kebabs with Golden Horn views.
+Hamdi in Eminönü for southeastern kebabs with Golden Horn views ₺550-900 per head.

-Karaköy Güllüoğlu for baklava (₺250 mixed plate).
-For breakfast, Van Kahvaltı Evi in Cihangir for the year's most warming kahvaltı (₺450–550 per person).
+Karaköy Güllüoğlu for baklava ₺250-350 mixed plate.
+Breakfast: Van Kahvaltı Evi in Cihangir for the year's most warming kahvaltı ₺450-550 per person (Sunday brunch books 2 weeks ahead).

 #Nightlife